idanshal/sb-todo-app-tdp/README.md

 - Fill in the project metadata and generate

 ### Spring Boot Starters
-- Spring Boot starters are built-in Spring dependency descriptors that make development easier and rapid.
+- Spring Boot starters are built-in Spring dependency descriptors that make development easier and faster.
-- Spring Boot provides around 50+ starters, for various tasks and technologies.
-The official starters follow a naming convention spring-boot-starter-*, where * denotes application type.
+- Spring Boot provides over 50 starters for various tasks and technologies.
+The official starters follow the naming convention `spring-boot-starter-*`, where * denotes the application type.
-- When starting the application, the starter will load all the relevant JARs (for example, if you entered to the pom.xml dependency to spring-boot-starter-web, Spring would load all jar required for creating RESTful service).
+- When starting the application, the starter loads all the relevant JARs.
+For example, if you add `spring-boot-starter-web` dependency to your `pom.xml`, Spring will load all the JARs required to create a RESTful service.

 ![spring initializr](course_data/images/spring_initializr_screenshot.png)